THE GOVERNING DOCUMENT OF

 ARTICLE V – BOARD OF DIRECTORS

 SECTION 5.1.
 The Board shall consist, at minimum, of 9 persons: the 6 officers and three Directors.
-The maximum number, with the addition of more Directors, shall be no more than 12.
+The maximum number, with the addition of more Directors, shall be no more than 12, INCLUDING A SEAT DESIGNATED FOR A MSLIS STUDENT.
 The Board shall have charge of the administrative and financial affairs of the Organization.
 All six officers as defined in Article IV, Section 1, shall serve as voting members of the Board.
 The President shall act as Chairperson for meetings and a majority of Board members shall constitute a quorum.